 Two Views on the Ending of the Evictions Ban in the UK

 For the pandemic period, a “new normal” has been in place.
 This new normal has included an unprecedented financial package from the government to help individuals who have lost their incomes to support themselves and find new work.
 One helpful measure has been the “eviction ban” that prevents landlords from evicting tenants who can’t pay their rent.
 But as the pandemic nears its end this ban has been lifted prompting concerns on both sides of the divide.
-In this article our Walkden letting agents look at the views of both landlords and tenants, each of whom has equally valid views on the government’s latest pandemic decision.
+In this article, our Walkden letting agents at Pick My Pad look at the views of both landlords and tenants, each of whom has equally valid views on the government’s latest pandemic decision.

 The view of tenants